Michad/go-jar/docs/FAQ.md

 ## Q: How many requests per second can be handled?

-You're asking the wrong the question.
+You're asking the wrong question.
 The strict answer to your question is "many thousands on a 2CPU/4G instance".
 Various handlers add their own latencies, but in general it's the endpoint roundtrip that serves the request content that adds the most.

 ## Q: How are Paths chosen?